-On May 30, 2012, we completed the acquisition of 278 restaurants from BKC, for a purchase price consisting of (i) a 28.9% equity ownership interest, (ii) a net cash purchase price of \$12.1 million (net of \$0.4 million of cash on hand) and (iii) additional consideration of \$4.3 million including \$3.6 million for BKC's assignment of its right of first refusal on franchisee restaurant transfers in 20 states pursuant to an operating agreement, dated as of May 30, 2012 with BKC.
-The amount for the ROFR is payable in quarterly payments over five years and the first quarterly payment of \$0.2 million was made at closing on May 30, 2012.
-We also entered into new franchise agreements pursuant to the purchase and operating agreements and entered into leases with BKC for all of the acquired restaurants, including leases for 81 restaurants owned in fee by BKC and subleases for 197 restaurants under terms substantially the same as BKC's underlying leases for those properties.
+On May 30, 2012, we acquired 278 restaurants from BKC, for a purchase price consisting of (i) a 28.9% equity ownership interest, (ii) \$3.8 million for cash on hand and inventory at the acquired BKC restaurants and (iii) \$9.4 million of franchise fees and \$3.6 million for BKC's assignment of its right of first refusal on franchisee restaurant transfers in 20 states pursuant to an operating agreement entered into at closing.
+The amount for the ROFR is payable in quarterly payments over five years.
+We also entered into new franchise agreements pursuant to the purchase and operating agreements and entered into leases with BKC for all of the acquired BKC restaurants, including leases for 81 restaurants owned in fee by BKC and subleases for 197 restaurants under terms substantially the same as BKC's underlying leases for those properties.
 Pursuant to the operating agreement, we also agreed to remodel 455 Burger King restaurants to BKC's 20/20 restaurant image by 2015.
-As of December 30, 2012 we had remodeled 80 restaurants to the 20/20 restaurant image.
-In 2013 we currently anticipate remodeling 90 to 120 restaurants.
+As of December 29, 2013 we had remodeled a total of 201 restaurants to the 20/20 restaurant image at an average cost of approximately \$300,000 and we currently anticipate remodeling 65 to 75 restaurants in 2014.

-The results of operations of the acquired restaurants have been included in our operating results from May 31, 2012, the day following the closing of the acquisition.
+The results of operations of the acquired BKC restaurants have been included in our operating results from May 31, 2012, the day following the closing of the 2012 acquisition.